jenwill/03-jquery-and-events/jennifer-haron/README.md

 02-15-2018 10:10am - Added data-author attribute, called populateFilters method to add authors and categories to dropdown menus.

+02-15-2018 11:05am - Finish handleAuthorFilter method, so articles by selected author fade in, and all articles fade in on reset.

 ## Credits and Collaborations